Puseletso Seema

 Puseletso Seema (born 1949 in Johannesburg) is a musician and performer of the Famo musical tradition in Lesotho.
-She has been acclaimed as the Queen of Famo.
+She has been acclaimed as the Queen of Famo, breaking in as a rare female voice in a male-dominated music genre.

 Life

 Early life

-Puseletso Seema was born in 1949 in a district of Johannesburg, South Africa.
+Puseletso Seema was born in 1949 in Seteketekeng, a neighborhood of Johannesburg whose name translates as "place of [drunken] staggering".
+She grew up in urban Soweto (South Africa) and rural Lesotho.
 Her mother was a servant and she was brought up by her aunt who made her tend to their cattle.
-A self-trained singer, she began to compose her songs while minding the cows.
+A self-trained singer, she began to compose her songs while minding the cows, around age 12.
 Social convention looked down on women singers and she received no family support.

-Forced marriage, life in Lesotho

-Raped and forced to marry the assailant, she moved to Mahobong (in present-day Lesotho) where she had three children, two of whom died in infancy.
+At age 15, she was raped by her then-boyfriend.
+This further strained her relationship with her family, who blamed it on her "promiscuous" singing.
+She eloped with a miner in the mid-1960s and settled in Mahobong, Lesotho.
+She had three children, two of whom died in infancy.
 When her husband died in 1970, she was kicked out by her in-laws and returned to New Claire.
 Facing renewed hostility from her natal family, she started working as a food and drinks vendor at the local mines and joined a criminal gang.
 During this period, she continued to write songs and performing with a troupe Tau ea Linare.

 Touring musician

 Puseletso Seema performed her music at the mines, and excelled at dance where she wielded a fighting stick.
 She specialised in the accordion, the main instrument of the Famo, and earned most of her livelihood from live performances in mining camps.
 She began to travel around the Transvaal and the Orange Free State, where bosses of camp gangs vied for her attention and often kidnapped her to perform for them.

 In 1980, Seema and her band recorded an album in Johannesburg.
 Her song in memory of a dead brother became a hit, and she gained entry into the otherwise male-dominated Famo scene.
+She never made much money despite her acclaim; she tells a story that during the 1980s, she confronted her producer, demanding her royalties, only to be given eighteen cents.